-Police call missing Florida woman's case 'odd;' friend says everyone is 'confused and shocked'
+Florida police call missing woman's case 'odd;' van found at fiancé's family's home after couple's road trip

 Petito's mom, Nicole Schmidt, eventually reported her daughter missing on Saturday night to the Suffolk County Police Department, which is the area in Long Island where Petito grew up.

-The white converted camper van that Petito was traveling in with her fiance, Brian Laundrie, was also recovered on Saturday night back in North Port at the home of Laundrie's parents, FOX 13 News reports.
+The white converted camper van that Petito was traveling in with her fiance, Brian Laundrie, was also recovered on Saturday night back in North Port at the home of Laundrie's parents, according to the North Port Police Department.

 "We currently have no definitive information that a crime took place here in North Port.
 With that said, the circumstances are odd," the North Port Police Department said Tuesday.
 "So, we are actively gathering local details and any evidence to assist in finding needed answers."